2.75D: Boosting learning by representing 3D Medical imaging to 2D features for small data: Results

-\item \textbf{Evaluation under Limited Data}: Fig.~\ref{fig:small_data} shows the comparison between different strategies when trained on reduced dataset by a factor of 3, 9 and 27 respectively.
+Fig.~\ref{fig:luna} shows the comparison between different strategies when trained on the reduced dataset by a factor of 2, 4, 8, 16, and 32, respectively.
 As data size reduces, the advantages of 2.75D and fine-tuned 2.75D strategy become more prominent.
-That is to say, 2.75D represents the 3D volume in an effective way, which enables the utilization of 2D CNNs with relatively less trainable parameters than 3D CNNs.
-This is especially beneficial when the training data size is limited, which is a typical situation in medical imaging field.
-Very interestingly, when training sample have been reduced by a factor of 9, 2.5D and 2D approach started to outperform 3D approach, which again shows that a proper 3D approach requires sufficient data.
-With less training data, 2.75D is the first choice.
+That is to say, 2.75D and 2.75D$\times$3 represent the 3D volume in an effective way, which enables the utilization of 2D CNNs with relatively less trainable parameters than 3D CNNs.
+This is especially beneficial when the training data size is limited, which is a typical situation in the medical imaging field.
+Interestingly, when training sample have been reduced by a factor of 16, both 2.5D and 2D approaches started to outperform the 3D approach, which again shows that a proper 3D approach requires sufficient data.
+With less training data, the 2.75D strategy can be the first choice.

-\item \textbf{Limitations and Future Work}: we have presented a novel CNN strategy by representing 3D images into 2D features.
-With extensive experiments on the pulmonary nodule classification task, the potential of 2.75D in achieving better and faster performance has been revealed.
-One of the remaining questions is how robust is 2.75D with respect to various 3D object shapes, \eg tumors, tissues, cells, vessels.
-As part of the future work, we will further verify the effectiveness of the proposed 2.75D strategy on various datasets and deep learning tasks.